PagerDuty/security-training/docs/for_everyone/index.md

 There's some things that are basically the same as your password.
 For example, security question answers.
 If I have that information, I can likely gain access to your account as if I had your password.

-Personal information too, since a lot of website will allow you to reset your account based on that information.
+Personal information too, since a lot of websites will allow you to reset your account based on that information.
 Does that shopping website really need to know your date of birth?
 Probably not.
 Use a fake one and put it into your password manager.

 Two-factor secrets are different, they're not equivalent to a password, but I've listed them here since they should be treated as such.